BlackWind001/random-walker/README.md

+### Why?

+Cause I wanted to have fun with programming again and the endgoal on [this stream](https://www.youtube.com/watch?v=ErA4U9WqNCE) seemed nice.

 ### Setup

 Setup is a bitch on Mac - we have to use frameworks instead of being able to statically link.